devsiteua/07-routing-nextjs/README.md

 # NoteHub

 NoteHub is a note management application built with Next.js App Router and TypeScript.

 ## Features

-- View a paginated list of notes
+- View, search, create, and delete notes
-- Search notes with debounce
+- Filter notes by tag using catch-all routes
-- Create and delete notes
+- Tag navigation with parallel routes
-- View note details on a dynamic route
+- Note preview modal with intercepted routes
-- Server-side data prefetching with TanStack Query
+- Direct note details page
-- Cache hydration between Server and Client Components
+- Server-side data prefetching and hydration with TanStack Query
-- Loading and error handling
+- Loading, error, and not-found states

 ## Technologies